 An der Etsch, Teutonic Order bailiwick in South Tyrol, Italy

-The bailiwick traces its origins to a 1202 donation by Bolzano residents Gerold and Mechthild, intended for a hospital and church.
-Over time, this grew into an organized territory with its own seat and administrative structure.
+The bailiwick traces its origins to a donation made in 1202, when Bolzano residents Gerold and Mechthild gave land for a hospital and a church.
+From this first gift, the territory gradually took shape as an organized unit with its own seat and structure.

 The community of curious travelers